Prevailing Wage and Davis-Bacon Compliance in Utah

 - Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.

-For example, if the basic hourly rate is $20 and fringe benefits are $5, the total hourly rate would be $25.
-If a contractor does not provide fringe benefits, the worker must receive $25 as wages.
+For example, if the basic hourly rate is $20 and fringe benefits are $5, the total hourly rate is $25.
+Workers must receive the full $25 in cash wages if the contractor does not provide fringe benefits, or a combination of basic wage and bona fide benefits totaling $25 per hour worked.

 Compliance for Contractors and Subcontractors